Joseph Ianniello: CBS-Viacom bid involvement

 At the time various CBS Board Members put together and submitted a bid to acquire Viacom, CBS had wanted Ianniello – CBS's then chief operating officer – to hold the same position at the new firm.

 Argus Capitol Corp.

 On July 22, 2021, Ianniello filed a special purpose acquisition company named Argus Capital Corp. with the purpose of merging or acquiring other private companies in media, sports and entertainment sectors, according to the S-1 filing.
-Argus Capital Corp. is looking to raise $300,000,000 through the share of 30 million shares at $10 per share.
+Argus Capital Corp. was looking to raise $300,000,000 through the share of 30 million shares at $10 per share.

-Former ViacomCBS Chief Digital Officer Marc DeBevoise has been named as a director for Argus Capital Corp.
-Ianniello brought in additional former CBS executives including the former communication director Dana McClintock, chief administrative officer Stephen D. Mirante, former CBS in-house attorney Maria Corsaro Charon, former CBS News CFO Charles Pavlounis as well as former CBS executives Kelli Raftery and Gautam Ranji.

 Boards of Directors

 Ianniello serves on the Board of Trustees at Pace University, the Board of Directors of the charitable organization Food Allergy Research & Education (FARE) as well as New Alternatives for Children.
 Previously, Ianniello has served as a director of CBS Outdoor Americas, Inc.